rubenosaka/ruben-gonzalez-cv/README.md

-# Rubén González – Developer CV
+# Rubén González – Developer Resume

-A modern, scalable personal portfolio and CV built with Next.js 15, TypeScript, and following Clean Architecture principles.
-This repository serves as both a professional CV and a demonstration of engineering excellence.
+A modern, scalable personal portfolio and resume built with Next.js 15, TypeScript, and following Clean Architecture principles.
+This repository serves as both a professional resume and a demonstration of engineering excellence.

 ## Project Goal

-This CV is strategically designed to impress two distinct audiences:
+This resume is strategically designed to impress two distinct audiences:

 - **Recruiters & HR**: Clear presentation of skills, experience, metrics, and professional achievements
 - **Developers & CTOs**: Showcase of technical architecture, engineering practices, and code quality